mozilla/data-docs/concepts/profile/profile_creation.md

 There are multiple ways a Firefox profile can be created.
 Some of these behave slightly differently.

-Profiles can be created explicitly and be managed by the Firefox Profile Manager
+Profiles can be created and managed by the Firefox Profile Manager:

 * New profile on first launch
 * New profile from Profile Manager
 * `--createprofile` command line argument

-Profiles can be created implicitly and not be managed by the Firefox Profile Manager
+Profiles can be created externally and not be managed by the Firefox Profile Manager:

 * `--profile` command line argument

-#### Explicit: First use
+#### Managed: First use

 When Firefox is opened for the first time after a fresh install, without any prior Firefox profile on disk visible to Firefox, it will create a new profile.
 Firefox uses "Default User" as the profile name, creates the profile's directory with a random suffix and marks the new profile as default for subsequent starts of Firefox.
 Read [where Firefox stores your profile data](https://support.mozilla.org/en-US/kb/profiles-where-firefox-stores-user-data).

-#### Explicit: Profile Manager creation
+#### Managed: Profile Manager creation

 The user can create a new profile through the Profile Manager.
 This can either be done on `about:profiles` in a running Firefox or by starting Firefox with the `--ProfileManager` flag.